Mijalski/MyBlog/content/posts/dependency-injection.md

 }
 {{< / highlight >}}

-Now we need to do the actual injection of our services, so in our `Startup.cs` navigate to `ConfigureServices` method (or create a new extensions class with our Scrutor setup named `DependencyInjectionExtensions.cs` and store our setup separately):
+Now we need to do the actual injection of our services, so in our `Startup.cs` navigate to `ConfigureServices` method (or create a new extensions class named something like `DependencyInjectionExtensions.cs` to store our setup separately):

 {{< highlight csharp >}}